neutrinoProjekt/neutrinopadelapp.github.io/index.md

 ### Link to our product

-Developing of the product is in progress.
+Development of the product is in progress.